 The tire sealing system's compressor has been tested and approved by Volvo.

-The 12-volt sockets are located in the front tunnel console and on the rear side of the center console in the rear seat.
+The 12-volt sockets are located in the front tunnel console, on the rear side of the center console in the rear seat and in the cargo area.

 Accessing the tire sealing system